acheyfaiz/webportfolio/README.md

-# portfolio
+# My Portfolio

-Landing page webportfolio
+This is my website portfolio to display everything about my current project and working experience.
+This website were build 100% using Flutter web.

 ## STEPS TO DEPLOY FLUTTER WEB HOSTING
+Here are the simple steps to deploy and hosting your Flutter web to Firebase Hosting

+1. run 'flutter clean && flutter pub get'
-1. run flutter build web (flutter build web --dart-define=FLUTTER_WEB_USE_SKIA=true --release) --> for smooth experience
+2. run 'flutter build web --dart-define=FLUTTER_WEB_USE_SKIA=true --release' for smooth experience
-2. run sudo npm install -g firebase-tools (if not install yet)
+3. run 'sudo npm install -g firebase-tools' (if not install yet)
-3. run firebase login
-4. run firebase init
-5. pilih Y
-6. pilih features firebase mana nak pakai - so kita pilih hosting features
+4. run 'firebase login' to login with you Firebase account
+5. run 'firebase init'
+6. select your Firebase project (for hosting) and Flutter project
+7. choose which features you want.
+Here we choose hosting features.
-7. .... public directory - tulis build/web
+8. ... public directory - Enter 'build/web'
-8. single page app?
-N
+9. ... single page app?
+Enter N
-9. github?
-N
+10. ... github?
+Enter N
-10. override build/web file?
-N
+11. ... override build/web file?
+Enter N
-11. after firebase initialization complete, run firebase deploy
+12. after Firebase initialization complete, run 'firebase deploy'
-12. tadaaa siap!
+13. completed.